 My advice for IT managers is to run for the hills!
 But actually, that’s not my advice at all.
 Digital transformation is an exciting movement for our industry that promises to change the way we work with more efficient tools designed to makes life easier and businesses more profitable.
 I know that sounds like more jargon but let’s strip it back further.
 It’s just cloud stuff, really.
 Like the stuff in the cloud.
 Stuff that wasn’t in the cloud, is now in the cloud.

 For more on digital transformation, check out our “squeezed middle” theory, or why not look at our cloud migration checklist that every IT manager needs.
 Still bored?
-We’ve also been published on UCToday with The Death of the Desk phone so go on, check it out!
+We’ve also been published on UCToday with Is it the End of the Line for Desk Phones? so go on, check it out!

 Author: Dan Pope